RIBA marks anniversary year of Stephen Lawrence Charitable Trust with series of fundraising events

 The events held at RIBA include:

-This year’s annual Memorial Lecture was co-curated with the Design Collective.
+The 2018 annual Memorial Lecture was co-curated by RIBA and the Design Collective.
 A panel of speakers including Akil Scafe-Smith and Gameli Ladzekpod (founders of RESOLVE) and Abigail Patel and Selasi Setufe (members of RIBA Council and the Future Architects Network) discussed the impact of the voice of youth in redefining alternative methods of architectural practice.
 Thoughts were shared on identity, diversity, equal opportunities, and their relationship to architecture.

 The discussion was followed by a live performance by artist collective Steam Down.
 The event was completely sold out - 66 Portland Place was full to the brim.

-To mark Black History Month, we asked our RIBA community to nominate newly-qualified black architects or architecture students who had inspirational journeys into architecture.
+To mark Black History Month 2018, we asked our RIBA community to nominate newly-qualified black architects or architecture students with inspirational architecture journeys.

-Working in partnership with the Trust, RIBA London also put out an open call via their social channels, asking for young black architects to tell us why they should be showcased as part of our Black History celebrations.
+Working in partnership with the Trust, RIBA London also put out an open call via their social channels for young black architects wanting to be part of our celebratory campaign.

-RIBA London also hosted another sell-out networking event at 76 Portland Place with various London creative collectives and networks supporting, inspiring and leading black architects into the future.
+RIBA London hosted another sell-out networking event at 76 Portland Place with various London creative collectives and networks supporting, inspiring and leading black architects.

 Afrofuturism – a gala dinner in support of the Stephen Lawrence Charitable Trust